opensafely-core/job-server/docs/adr/0031-rap-status-dokku-service.md

 The long-running update process will be a new management command `rap_status_service`, consisting of a loop which updates the job statuses and then sleeps for 60 seconds.

 The second Dokku container and associated configuration is defined in `Procfile` & `app.json`.
+We have disabled zero-downtime deploys for the second container in order to prevent Dokku from running two containers simultaneously.

 ## Consequences

 The new container will be re-deployed automatically as part of the existing deployment mechanism every time there is an update to job-server.
-When Dokku deploys containers it creates the new container, switches over to the new container, waits 60 seconds, then kills the old container.
-This means that it's possible for two different containers to be running simultaneously.